| The resins used vary. The earliest resins used, back in the 1960s,

 The problems start to occur when the water molecules migrating

-into the GRP encounter other chemicals inside the laminate, primarily
+into and through the GRP encounter other chemicals inside the laminate,

-water-soluble materials (WSMs) such as the the emulsion binders
+primarily water-soluble materials (WSMs) such as the the emulsion

-used to hold the glass mat together before it is moulded, or pockets
+binders used to hold some types of glass mat together before it is moulded,

-of uncured or only partly cured resins in the moulding.
-The water
+or pockets of uncured or only partly cured resins in the moulding.

-molecules can then have a chemical reaction with these substances,
+The water molecules can then have a chemical reaction with these

-forming larger molecules of a new chemical, often acidic - which
+substances, forming larger molecules of a new chemical, often acidic

-unlike the original small water molecules, cannot carry on passing
+- which unlike the original small water molecules, cannot carry

-through the GRP.
+on passing through the GRP.
 These larger molecules are then trapped.
-This is

-the point at which osmosis actually starts.
-The process of osmosis
+This is the point at which osmosis actually starts.
+The process

-is the same mechanism by which plants and trees draw water up from
+of osmosis is the same mechanism by which plants and trees draw

-the soil to their branches and leaves, and is described in a dictionary
+water up from the soil to their branches and leaves, and is described

 Diffusion of fluid through a semipermeable membrane from a solution